Angel: Islam

+Bowl with humans, angels, and divs (demons).
+Iran Qajar dynasty, 1215-1221 A.H.
+(1800-1805).
+Museum für Kunst und Gewerbe Hamburg, Germany.
+This bowl depicts humans, angels, and horned demons.

 Belief in angels is fundamental to Islam.
 The Quranic word for angel (ملاك ALA) derives either from Malaka, meaning "he controlled", due to their power to govern different affairs assigned to them, or from the root either from ʼ-l-k, l-ʼ-k or m-l-k with the broad meaning of a "messenger", just like its counterparts in Hebrew (malʾákh) and Greek (angelos).
 Unlike their Hebrew counterpart, the term is exclusively used for heavenly spirits of the divine world, but not for human messengers.
 The Quran refers to both angelic and human messengers as "rasul" instead.

 The Quran is the principal source for the Islamic concept of angels.
 Some of them, such as Gabriel and Michael, are mentioned by name in the Quran, others are only referred to by their function.
 Most Muslim theologians, such as al-Suyuti, based on a hadith stating that the angels have been created through light (nūr) or fire (nār), depict angels as entities consisting of substance, in contrast to philosophers who argued for angels being disembodied spirits.
 Additionally, angels are thought to be endowed with reason and be subject to God's tests.
 Al-Maturidi (853–944 CE) states that the inhabitants of heaven were tested by adornments, just as humans and jinn on earth were tested, pointing at Sūrat al-Kahf [Q. 18:7].
 When angels fail their tests, they might end up on earth, such as Harut and Marut.
 If the devils (šayāṭīn) have been angels once or form a separate type of creature from the beginning, is discussed in Islamic tradition.
 Contrary to popular belief, angels are never described as agents of revelation in the Quran, although interpretation credits Gabriel with that.
 Angels are not limited to benevolent tasks, but can also carry out grim orders.
 Not demons, but angels are tasked to guard and punish sinners in hell.

 Angels play a significant role in Mi'raj literature, where Muhammad encounters several angels during his journey through the heavens.
 Further angels have often been featured in Islamic eschatology, Islamic theology and Islamic philosophy.
 Individual angels are further evoked in exorcism rites, with their names engraved in talismans or amulets to call upon their powers.